Kfollen93/Mini-Reference-Guide/README.md

  <details>
    <summary><b>Encapsulation</b></summary>
-   Encapsulation uses public/private modifiers to restrict what values can (and can not) be accessed.
+   Encapsulation uses public/private modifiers to restrict what attributes can (and can not) be accessed.
+Attributes of the class are kept private and public getter and setter methods are provided to manipulate these attributes.
  </details>

  <details>